UR-100N: START I treaty

 The START I treaty was signed by the Soviet Union in 1991.
 The treaty required the Soviet Union to begin the process of dismantling nuclear warheads and the launchers used for UR-100N missiles.
 The Soviet Union had 300 100NUTTH missiles stationed in both Russia and Ukraine: 130 deployed in Ukraine, and the rest scattered around Russia.
 After the fall of the USSR, Ukraine claimed ownership of all the missiles locating in its territory.
 Ukraine then began dismantling launchers for the UR-100N missiles in compliance with the START I treaty.
 Nuclear warheads that were deployed in Ukraine were also dismantled following terms of the treaty.

 Operators

 The Strategic Missile Troops are the only operator of the UR-100N.
-As of March 2020, 2 silo-based UR-100NUTTKh missiles with Avangard HGV are deployed with:
+As of May 2025, 12 Avangard-equipped UR-100N UTTHs are deployed with: